fahmidur/systools/README.md

 # SysTools

-A small collection of system utility scripts.
-Mostly written in ruby.
+A small collection of random utility scripts.